omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 Index of shared input in competing transaction

 #### competingTxPos (uint256)
-Transaction position of competing tx, which is utxo position of 0 indexed output.
+Transaction position of competing tx.
 If competing transaction is not included in any Plasma block provide value `0`.

 #### competingTxInclusionProof (bytes)